-In practice, the starting point of the initial procedural deadline or limitation period is shifted to the end of the Covered Period and its duration remains unchanged unless it is longer than two months.
+In practice, the starting point of the initial procedural deadline or limitation period is shifted to June 24, 2020 and its duration remains unchanged unless it is longer than two months.

-For example, if an appeal of a first instance judgment were to be filed at any time during the Covered Period, the time for filing an appeal being one month, it would have to be filed within one month of the end of the Covered Period (i.e. an appeal before July 24, 2020 if the end of the health state of emergency were to be May 24, 2020, as currently provided for in the Emergency Law).
+For example, if an appeal of a first instance judgment were to be filed at any time during the Covered Period, the time for filing an appeal being one month, it would have to be filed within one month of the end of the Covered Period (i.e. an appeal before July 24, 2020).